Welcome to my honest review of the Affiliate Millionaire Club!

 So if you’re hoping that Google will rank your AMC site on page 1 and send you a boatload of free traffic, you can guess again.

-But unfortunately, investing cash in traffic comes with a very big risk – especially if you’re not clued-up from the offset.
+But unfortunately, investing cash in traffic comes with a very big risk – especially if you’re not clued-up from the offset due to lack of training inside AMC.

 Yeah, you’ve got social media for driving traffic.

-But without in-depth training, you’ll end up “spamming” Facebook groups, for example, with your link – which is also bad for your reputation.
+But without in-depth training, you’ll end up spamming Facebook groups and other social media platforms with your website link – which is also bad for your reputation.

 So what’s a newbie to do, huh?…